latex3/latex2e/trunk/required/amsmath/README.txt

 ========================================================================
 IV.
 REMARKS ON THIS RELEASE

+Version 2.17
-Version 2.17 fixes a bug in the spacing around the closing delimiter in generalised fractions in xetex and luatex version added in release 2.16
+Fixes a bug in the spacing around the closing delimiter in generalised fractions in xetex and luatex version added in release 2.16.
+Fixes a bug that overfull lines did not always produce warnings.

 ========================================================================
 V. CHANGE LOG